-- A corporate organization that receives a Corporate Survey will follow the same criteria as listed above to determine an accreditation decision.
-A new corporate non-state deemed organization will receive a minimum of one Initial Sampling Survey before an accreditation decision can be issued. - 2.
-Once a final decision has been issued to a corporate non-state deemed organization and each of its locations, the Validation Surveys will result in one of the following:

-- a.
-Continued accreditation with no deficiencies: If no deficiencies were found during a Validation Survey, a Plan of Correction is not required, and the accreditation dates will remain in effect with the corporate accreditation. - b.
-Continued accreditation with deficiencies: If minimal deficiencies are found during a Validation Survey, a Plan of Correction with necessary supporting documentation is required within 10 calendar days from receipt of the notification letter.
+- Corporate organizations that receive a Corporate Survey will follow the same criteria as listed above to determine an accreditation decision.
+New corporate organizations will receive a minimum of one Initial Sampling Survey before an accreditation decision can be issued. - 2.
+Once a final decision has been issued to a corporate organization and all of its locations, the Validation Surveys will result in one of the following: - a.
+Continued accreditation with no deficiencies: If no deficiencies were found during a Validation Survey, a Plan of Correction is not required and the accreditation dates will remain in effect with the corporate accreditation. - b.
+Continued accreditation with deficiencies: If minimal deficiencies are found during a Validation Survey, a Plan of Correction with necessary supporting documentation is required within 30 days from receipt of the notification letter.
 The accreditation dates will remain in effect with the corporate accreditation. - c.
-Focus Survey: If the scope and severity of deficiencies are significant during the Validation Survey, a Focus Survey may be required for the accreditation to stay in effect.
-A Plan of Correction with necessary supporting documentation is required within 10 calendar days from receipt of the notification letter, and a Focus Survey will be scheduled for this location at the organization's expense.
+Focus Survey: If the scope and severity of deficiencies are significant during the Validation Survey, a Focus Survey may be required in order for the accreditation to stay in effect.
+A Plan of Correction with necessary supporting documentation is required within 30 days from receipt of the notification letter and a Focus Survey will be scheduled for this location at the organization's expense.
 Following the Focus Survey, if the location is found to be in compliance, accreditation dates will remain in effect with the corporate accreditation.
-Following the Focus Survey, if the location is found to be out of compliance, the location may be placed Under Review (Section VII, A). - d.
-Removal of Accreditation: After being placed Under Review, if the location is still found to be out of compliance with ACHC Accreditation Standards, ACHC may terminate the accreditation for that location (Section VII, B).
+Following the Focus Survey, if the location is found to be out of compliance, the location may be placed Under Review (Section VII, A).

+d.
+Removal of accreditation: After being placed Under Review, if the location is still found to be out of compliance with the ACHC Accreditation Standards, ACHC may terminate the accreditation for that location (Section VII, B).